Share this project

 Film Fest Gent and arts centre Vooruit go way back when it comes to the presentation of our yearly programme, in which we explore the fringes of cinema in performances, lectures, music and theatre.
 By launching VIDEODROOM Vooruit and Film Fest Gent strengthen their collaboration.

-On 10 October, Vooruit and Film Fest Gent will launch the first edition of VIDEODROOM.
-During the upcoming Film Fest Gent (9-19 Oct 2018) and at cultural arts centre Vooruit, artists and audiences will explore a new universe at the intersection between music, films and visuals.
-Film scores will be reworked and well-known films and their scores will be deconstructed.
-During VIDEODROOM, top musicians mix live music - from reworked scores, to unique improvisations to radical deconstructions of well-known film themes - with films, visuals and other projections.
-Each time it concerns unique crossover productions that you will only get to see during VIDEODROOM.
+in 2018, Vooruit and Film Fest Gent launched the first edition of VIDEODROOM.
+During the latest Film Fest Gent (9-19 Oct 2018) and at cultural arts centre Vooruit, artists and audiences explored a new universe at the intersection between music, films and visuals.
+Film scores were reworked and well-known films and their scores were deconstructed.
+During VIDEODROOM, top musicians mixed live music - from reworked scores, to unique improvisations to radical deconstructions of well-known film themes - with films, visuals and other projections.
+Each time it concerned unique crossover productions.

 Also included onto the varied VIDEODROOM programme: